-Sausage Stuffed Eggplant - eggplants are roasted, stuffed with a delicious sausage-tomato mixture, and then topped with cheese.
+Sausage Stuffed Eggplant - eggplants are roasted, stuffed with a delicious sausage-tomato mixture, topped with mozzarella cheese, and baked until bubbly perfection to make tasty personal eggplant boats.
 Deeelicious!

-While the eggplant are roasting, you prepare the filling on the stove top.
+While the eggplant halves are roasting, you prepare the sausage filling on the stove top:

 Then you carve out eggplant boats, add the eggplant flesh to the sausage filling, and stuff the eggplant.
 Top everything with a healthy dose of cheese, and bake until the cheese melts.

-It does take over an hour to make the sausage stuffed eggplant from start to finish, so you can also roast the eggplant the night before.
-This way, the stuffing only takes about 10 minutes to prepare, and then you can pop the stuffed eggplant into the oven and bake for a quick 15 minutes until the cheese melts and everything is nice and heated through.
+It does take about an hour to make this sausage stuffed eggplant from start to finish.
+So this is a good recipe to have on hand for a weekend dinner.
+But you can totally swing this on a weekday too: just roast the eggplant the night before.
+The stuffing only takes about 15 minutes to prepare, and then you can pop the stuffed eggplant into the oven and bake for a quick 15 minutes until the cheese melts and everything is nice and heated through.